 When Kilohana was completed, it became one of the most expensive homes on Kauai at its time.
 And it remained so for many years to come!
 There were parties and celebrations happening all over this place during its heyday; you’ll be surprised how extravagant they can get here.

-This plantation has since become an Historic Landmark with architecture reminiscent of those found in Hawaii’s past plantation period.
+This plantation has since become a Historic Landmark with architecture reminiscent of those found in Hawaii’s past plantation period.

-As we boarded our vintage train car, we opened up windows letting us take in some fresh air as we rode through tropical forests.
-It was really cool to see historic buildings and the gardens from different angles along our way!
+As we boarded our vintage train car, we opened up windows, letting us take in some fresh air as we rode through tropical forests.
+It was really cool to see historic buildings and gardens from different angles along the way!

-The train ride was everything I hoped for and more.
+The train ride was everything I had hoped for and more.